- Steps to execute Profile Migration

 Read the following to know how to create Profile.lst:

-Specify old value for Fiorano profiles directory here.
+Specify the old value for Fiorano profiles directory here.

 Specify Fiorano profile name to be migrated.